 Canisteo River Basin Unit

-The Canisteo River Basin Unit Management Plan is a ten year plan for the multiple use of about 7,715 acres of wildlife management area and state forest land in Steuben County.
+The Canisteo River Basin Unit Management Plan is a plan for the multiple use of about 7,715 acres of wildlife management area and state forest land in Steuben County.
 The Canisteo River Basin Unit Management Plan was prepared by a committee of DEC Professionals at the Region 8 DEC office in 2003.
-It is comprised of eight state forests; Burt Hill, Cameron, Cameron Mills, Canacadea, Greenwood, Rock Creek, Tracy Creek, and West Cameron State Forests, and two Wildlife Management Areas; Helmer Creek and West Cameron Wildlife Management Areas.
+It is comprised of eight state forests; Burt Hill, Cameron, Cameron Mills, Canacadea, Greenwood, Rock Creek, Tracy Creek, and Turkey Ridge State Forests, and two Wildlife Management Areas; Helmer Creek and West Cameron Wildlife Management Areas.